su1j1n/vs-plugin/README.md

-# script to export results into file using snk plugin on vs code
+# script to export results into file using a plugin on vs code